hschengac/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository explores which neighborhoods of Toronto have the most as well as the best poutine.
+This repository explores which neighborhoods of Toronto have the best change to succeed if opening a coffee shop.